-E4.1 Ten key messages
+E4.1 Key messages

-A tried-and-tested approach is to identify a set of key messages and articulate them in non-technical terms.
+A tried-and-tested approach is to identify a set of key messages and articulate them in nontechnical terms.
 An effective precedent for this is Facts for Life: A Communication Challenge, a commendably ultra slim volume produced in the late 1980s by UNICEF, WHO and UNESCO.
 It condensed the vital information on child survival and health for the benefit of governments, NGOs, media and communities, and was used as an essential reference tool for health educators and communicators worldwide for at least a decade.
-It presented information in the form of key messages under each topic.
-22 A pocket-sized publication funded by UK-DFID on the internationally-agreed poverty reduction targets imitated this successful approach.
+It presented information in the form of key messages under each topic.27 A pocket-sized publication funded by UK-DFID on the internationally-agreed poverty reduction targets imitated this successful approach.

-In the same vein, this strategy identifies the following set of 10 key messages that could become the focus of a globally implemented and locally-adapted communications campaign.
+In the same vein, this strategy identifies the following set of key messages that could become the focus of a globally implemented and locally-adapted communications campaign.

-Ten Key Message on Ozone Depletion 1 The ozone layer in the upper atmosphere is a filter preventing harmful quantities of the sun's ultraviolet (UV) rays from reaching us.
+Key Messages on Ozone Depletion 1 The ozone layer in the upper atmosphere is a filter preventing harmful quantities of the sun's ultraviolet (UV) rays from reaching us.
 2 A few dozen man-made chemicals when released to the air damage the protective ozone layer.
 When ozone layer is thinned, more harmful UV will fall on the earth.
 3 These ozone-damaging chemicals are used in refrigerators, air conditioners and fire fighting equipment.
 Some are used in industrial processes and also in agriculture.
 4 Ultraviolet causes skin cancer, and can also wrinkle your skin to make you look older than you are.
 5 Ultraviolet causes cataracts, and can lead to preventable blindness.
 6 Ultraviolet rays weaken the human body's natural resistance to disease (immunity).
 7 Children are particularly at risk of cancer, blindness and illness from ultraviolet rays.
-8 Alternative, affordable chemicals exist for all the ozone-damaging chemicals, and these substitutes don't harm the ozone layer.
-9 Countries of the world have made a legal commitment to phase-out using all main types of ozone-damaging chemicals through the Montreal Protocol.
+8 Ultraviolet rays harm plants - particularly food crops - as well as animals.
+9 Alternative, affordable chemicals exist for all the ozone-damaging chemicals, and these substitutes don't harm the ozone layer.
+10 Countries of the world have made a legal commitment to phase-out using all main types of ozone-damaging chemicals through the Montreal Protocol.
 Industrialised countries have already met these targets, and developing countries have time till 2010.
-10 The ozone layer will heal in about 50 years if no further ozone-damaging chemicals are released to the atmosphere.
+11 The ozone layer will heal in about 50 years if no further ozone-damaging chemicals are released to the atmosphere.
 Meanwhile, we all need to cut down on time spent in the sun, or cover ourselves as much as possible when we have to work or play outdoors.
 Sunglasses, sun protection lotions and large hats can all help protect us from harmful ultraviolet rays.
+12 The Montreal Protocol is succeeding, but it is not yet a final "success": there is still much work left to do before this environmental treaty is "finished".
+13 The Montreal Protocol is an example of an international environmental treaty that works.
+It has many lessons that could be shared with other environmental issue areas.
+These include: meaningful commitment by both developing and developed countries, avoiding problems by taking precautionary measures, and the providing international support for national actions.
+14 The benefits of the Montreal Protocol, including avoided cancers, cataracts and crop damage, exceed the cost of the investments in this issue by the international community.